gamedevware/charon/docs/advanced/commands/data_import.rst

        }
      }

-This schema is also accepted:
+This structure is also accepted:

    .. code-block:: js